-We consider OPE in partially observable Markov decision processes (POMDPs).
-Partial observability often arises in practice \citep{cassandra1998survey,kaelbling1998planning,xu2020latent}.
-It poses a serious challenge for sample-efficient learning due to the violation of the Markov assumption.
-We remark that most existing OPE methods are developed and ensured to be statistically efficient under Markov environments.
-To meet Markovanity in POMDPs, one needs to construct the state by concatenating all the past observations.
-In that case, off-the-shelf OPE methods such as sequential importance sampling \citep[SIS,][]{precup2000eligibility,jiang2019entropy,hu2021off} and its variants \citep[e.g., sequential doubly robust (SDR) methods,][]{rotnitzky1998semiparametric,murphy2001marginal,jiang2016doubly,thomas2016data,farajtabar2018more,bibaut2019more} can be employed in POMDPs.
-Alternatively, we can derive the value estimator by learning a history-dependent Q-function (which takes the whole history as input) under the target policy using fitted-Q evaluation \citep{ernst2005tree,munos2008finite} or some minimax methods \citep{antos2008learning,chen2019information,feng2019kernel,nachum2019dualdice,uehara2020minimax,uehara2021finite,zanette2022bellman}.
-However, all the aforementioned values estimators suffer from the curse of horizon in that their statistical errors grow exponentially fast with respect to the number of the (effective) horizon and become prohibitively large in long-horizon settings \citep{Liu2018,kallus2020double,kallus2022efficiently}.
+We focus on off-policy evaluation (OPE) in partially observable Markov decision processes (POMDPs).
+Partial observability is a common phenomenon in practical applications \citep{cassandra1998survey,kaelbling1998planning,xu2020latent}, and it poses a serious challenge for sample-efficient learning.
+Most existing OPE methods are developed for MDPs and their statistical learning guarantees rely crucially on the Markov assumption.
+To extend these methods to POMDPs, one may use the entire history of observations as a \emph{state} to satisfy Markovanity.
+This allows us to apply sequential importance sampling \citep[SIS,][]{precup2000eligibility,jiang2019entropy,hu2021off} or its variant \citep[e.g., sequential doubly robust (SDR) methods][]{rotnitzky1998semiparametric,murphy2001marginal,jiang2016doubly,thomas2016data,farajtabar2018more,bibaut2019more} to the transformed data for valid policy evaluation.
+An alternative approach is to employ value-based methods by constructing a history-dependent Q-function that takes the entire history as input.
+These value functions can be estimated via fitted-Q evaluation \citep[FQE,][]{ernst2005tree,munos2008finite,le2019batch} or minimax methods \citep{antos2008learning,chen2019information,feng2019kernel,nachum2019dualdice,uehara2020minimax,uehara2021finite,zanette2022bellman}.
+However, all aforementioned estimators suffer from the curse of horizon, as their estimation errors grow exponentially with respect to the (effective) horizon and become prohibitively large in long-horizon settings \citep{Liu2018,kallus2020double,kallus2022efficiently}.